Soul Nourishment

 In Persian culture, before somebody eats, we say "نوش جون – noosheh joon," which literally translates to "may your soul be nourished."
 In Hebrew, the words for soul and breath—essential to life itself—share the same root: "נשמה".
 And every time I walk into an Erewhon for a matcha latte, I’m reminded of the wellness lifestyle in my city.

 However you resonate with the idea, we can all agree that nourishment is necessary to stay alive!
 Out of love and nerdy excitement, I wanted to share some things that nourish my soul with you.
-Every month, I’ll highlight a few glimmers from my life below in hopes of getting you thinking about how you can nourish yourself, too.
+Every month, I’ll highlight a few glimmers from my life in hopes of getting you thinking about how you can nourish yourself, too.

 Noosheh joon, my friends!